Short Track Speed Skating

 The International Skating Union (ISU) is the international governing body for competitive Ice Skating.
 The four main skating disciplines are figure skating, synchronized skating, speed skating and short track speed skating and all provide footage that is both graceful and dramatic.
 Competitions are held worldwide throughout the year, each event focusing on a specific discipline.

--2006 saw the team Pursuit Speed Skating was included in the official program of the Olympic Winter Games, held in Torino.
+- From 2006, Team Pursuit Speed Skating was included in the official program of the Olympic Winter Games, held in Torino (ITA).